 Employees normally must give their employers written notice that they are quitting their jobs.
-"Notice" in this case is the amount of time between when the employee tells the employer in writing that he/she is leaving his/her job and the time that he/she actually leaves.
+"Notice" in this case is the amount of time between when the employee tells the employer in writing that they are leaving their job and the time the employee actually leaves.

 How much written notice an employee must give depends on how long he/she has worked for the same employer.